uoregon-libraries/newspaper-curation-app/hugo/content/workflow/_index.md

 5. Batches will be put into the configured `BATCH_OUTPUT_PATH`, and required files (e.g., not TIFFs) will be synced to production (as configured via `BATCH_PRODUCTION_PATH`).
-6. A batch loader must manually load the batches into a staging server and then flag them as ready for QC
+6. NCA will call out to the configured ONI Agent on staging to load the batch.
+   Once the ONI job is done, the batch will be marked ready for QC.
 7. A batch reviewer does quality control on the staging server, verifying the batch's issues look good
    - If all is well, batch reviewer marks the issue as ready for production
    - If not, they reject the batch and can then get individual issues pulled out to be re-curated or rejected from NCA entirely.
-The remaining issues are put into a new batch which is then set as being ready for staging (repeating step 5).
+The remaining issues are put into a new batch which is then rebuilt and sent to staging (repeating steps 5 and 6).
-8. Batches that are ready for production get loaded to prod by a batch loader.
+8. Batches that are ready for production get loaded to prod by the production ONI Agent, and get flagged "live" when the agent reports the job as complete.
-9. Batch loader flags the batch as "live", and NCA moves its files to the configured `BATCH_ARCHIVE_PATH`.
+9. NCA moves the batch files to the configured `BATCH_ARCHIVE_PATH`.
 10. Once the batch can be confirmed as fully archived, a batch loader flags it as archived.
 11. Somebody with command-line access to NCA will run `delete-live-done-issues`